Generating bindings

 methods

-In an above example we defined a binding generator in SupplierGeneratorModule
+In the example above, we defined a binding generator in SupplierGeneratorModule

 method inside